top of page

 Restoration efforts have begun!

-In the meantime, keep up with what's happening at the Cleveland House by joining our new Facebook Group "Cleveland House Museum - Naples NY History" - We share interesting stories, pictures and event announcements uniquely related to the Cleveland House, including updates on the restoration process.
+Keep up with what's happening at the Cleveland House by joining our new Facebook Group "Cleveland House Museum - Naples NY History" - We share interesting stories, pictures and event announcements uniquely related to the Cleveland House, including updates on the restoration process.
 We'd also love to hear your feedback about what kinds of exhibits you'd like to see in the future!

 *Private tours are available for $10.00 per person scheduled in advance.
 Please contact NHSNYinfo@gmail.com to express interest.